Yale-EEB723/finalproject/Project_notes.md

         - Used Prokka annotated genome .gbk file for this
     - Now for S_Typhimurium_ST313
       - $ perl AGEnt.pl -r salmonella_clustage.backbone.fasta -q S_Typhimurium_ST313.gbk -o S_Typhimurium_ST313_AGEnt
-        - Attempted to use RAST annotated genome file for this, but ran into issue wit CDS region not included (?)
+        - Attempted to use RAST annotated genome file for this, but ran into issue with CDS region not included (?)
         - Just used the Prokka annotated one instead
     - For ClustAGE, wanted to remove a prefix I had added (salmonella_clustage.) so I actually (sadly) found the easiest command to be in powershell for both .fasta and .txt files
       - get-childitem * .txt | foreach { rename-item $_ $_ .Name.Replace("salmonella_clustage.", "") }